wp-plugins/giga-slider/readme.txt

 - Option to set time and transition period of the slideshow
 - Auto-start slideshow (can be disabled)
 - Pause slideshow on hover feature
-- Option for fade in the first slide without animating the layers
+- Possibility to add slider in widgets right from widgets admin panel
 - Option for disabling prev / next buttons or bullets
 - Option for customizing the thumbnail area and the size of thumbnails
 - Option for adding a fixed image over the slider (logo)